Peter Dinklage slams Disney’s plans for ‘Snow White’ remake: ‘Backward story about seven dwarfs living in a cave’

 Dinklage’s career eventually took off, and his turn as the terse, brooding lead in “The Station Agent” was a big part of that.
 Then came eight seasons of playing sardonic, sharp-tongued Tyrion Lannister, the closest thing “Game of Thrones” had to a hero, a role that brought him a Golden Globe and Emmys.

-When the Times Magazine asked Dinklage in 2012 if he wanted to be a champion for the rights of dwarfs, he made a sound of seeming exasperation, then held out his hands, palms up.
+When the Times Magazine asked Dinklage in 2012 whether he wanted to be a champion for the rights of dwarfs, he made a sound of seeming exasperation, then held out his hands, palms up.

 “I don’t know what I would say.
-It would be arrogant to assume that I …” He put his hands down on the table, according to the Times Magazine.
+It would be arrogant to assume that I …” He put his hands down on the table, according to the magazine.
 “Everyone’s different.
 Every person my size has a different life, a different history.
 Different ways of dealing with it.
 Just because I’m seemingly O.K. with it, I can’t preach how to be O.K. with it.
 I don’t think I still am O.K. with it.
 There’s days when I’m not.”

 Almost a decade later, Dinklage seems to have accepted the role of advocate, at least to some extent.
-On Maron’s podcast, he questioned if he had pushed hard enough, given that Disney was remaking what he called a “backward” movie that plays into harmful stereotypes about dwarfs by depicting them as one-dimensional cliches instead of full-fledged human beings.
+On Maron’s podcast, he questioned whether he had pushed hard enough, given that Disney was remaking what he called a “backward” movie that plays into harmful stereotypes about dwarfs by depicting them as one-dimensional cliches instead of full-fledged human beings.

 “Have I done nothing to advance the cause from my soap box?” he asked.
 “I guess I’m not loud enough.”